-The Blackbird Sabertooth Premium Hook is a popular hook around the great lakes region with the steelhead anglers but it is also a good hook for trout fishing.
+The Blackbird Sabertooth Premium Hook is a popular hook around the great lakes region with steelhead anglers but it’s also a good hook for trout fishing.

 It’s strong and holds well and is a good all-around type of hook.

-You can not go wrong with this hook in size 10 to 12.
+You can not go wrong with this hook in sizes 10 to 12.

 The Daiichi X510 hook is a great hook if you want a super-strong hook for very big trout, steelhead, or salmon on fast flowing rivers this is as good as it gets.

 I only use this hook when I need an extra-strong hook for west coast steelhead and salmon.

 I have also used this on great lakes salmon with good success.